oguzhaaan/02-Kiruna-Explorer/Retrospective/Retrospective 4.md

 - What caused your errors in estimation (if any)?

-  - Our estimations were largely accurate.
-However, there were a few cases where tasks took longer than expected.
+  - Our estimations were largely accurate, as all the stories were successfully completed and passed all relevant tests.
+Additionally, we managed to resolve all the issues raised during the previous sprint.

 - What lessons did you learn (both positive and negative) in this sprint?

   - As team members became more familiar with each other’s strengths and capabilities, our collaboration became more efficient.
   - Developing software in a reusable way significantly accelerated our workflow.
-For instance, in some new user stories, we were able to leverage components that had been developed earlier in the project.
+For instance, in some new user stories, we were able to leverage components that had been developed earlier in the project, which enabled us to complete all six stories successfully.
   - Working on this project taught us the value of a well-defined team workflow and how to navigate it effectively.
   - By the end of the project, using Git had become second nature to everyone on the team.